gerardburgues/PromptingDocument/README.md

 ## Features

-- Upload and process PDF, CSV, and text files.
+- Upload and process PDF
 - Convert PDF content to markdown format with metadata.
 - Provide a prompt and get a GPT-generated response using the content from the uploaded file.
 - Manage uploaded files: select, view, and delete them.